-Communication with employees should be carried out by phone and/or email.
+Communication with employees is advised to be carried out by phone and/or email.
 Meetings can be held only by prior arrangement.

 Access to the educational buildings of persons in quarantine period or with symptoms of acute infectious and respiratory diseases (fever, cough, difficulty breathing, etc.) is prohibited.

-The use of student canteens, cafes and restaurants on the territory of the university is allowed in compliance with anti-epidemic measures.
+The use of student canteens, cafes and restaurants on the territory of the university is allowed.